OpenNMT/OpenNMT-tf/docs/tokenization.md

 # Tokenization

 By default, OpenNMT-tf **expects and generates tokenized text**.
-The user is thus responsible to tokenize the input and detokenize the output.
+The users are thus responsible to tokenize the input and detokenize the output with the tool of their choice.

 However, OpenNMT-tf provides tokenization tools based on the C++ OpenNMT [Tokenizer](https://github.com/OpenNMT/Tokenizer) that can be used in 2 ways:

 * *offline*: use the provided scripts to manually tokenize the text files before the execution and detokenize the output for evaluation
 * *online*: configure the execution to apply tokenization and detokenization on-the-fly